WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   9. noun: a splinter of wood. 一片木头。

+- spoil

+  1. verb: diminish or destroy the value or quality of.

+     _"I wouldn't want to spoil your fun"_

+  2. verb: harm the character of (someone, especially a child) by being too lenient or indulgent.

+     _"the last thing I want to do is spoil Thomas"_

+  3. verb: be extremely or aggressively eager for.

+     _"Cooper was spoiling for a fight"_

+  4. verb(ARCHAIC): rob (a person or a place) of goods or possessions by force or violence.

+     _"the enemy entered into Hereford, spoiled and fired the city, and razed the walls to the ground"_

+  5. noun: goods stolen or taken forcibly from a person or place.

+     _"the looters carried their spoils away"_

+  6. noun: waste material brought up during the course of an excavation or a dredging or mining operation.

+- spoiler

+  1. noun: a description of an important plot development in a television show, movie, or book which if previously known may reduce surprise or suspense for a first-time viewer or reader.

+  2. noun: a person or thing that spoils something.

+  3. noun: a flap on the wing of an aircraft that can be projected in order to create drag and so reduce speed.

+  4. noun: an electronic device for preventing unauthorized copying of sound recordings by means of a disruptive signal inaudible on the original.

 - spontaneous

   1. adjective: performed or occurring as a result of a sudden inner impulse or inclination and without premeditation or external stimulus. 表现或发生，因为突然的内在冲动或倾向并没有预谋或外部刺激，即即兴的，自发的。